 Washington sellers may advertise the price of goods as including sales tax provided that certain conditions are met.
-Likewise, a seller and buyer may negotiate a lump sum price that both parties know and agree to that includes sales tax.
-However, the sales tax must be stated separately from the selling price on any sales invoice or other instrument of sale, and the presumption is that any quoted selling price does not include the tax.
+Likewise, a seller and buyer may negotiate and agree to a lump sum price that both parties know to include sales tax.
+Under RCW 82.08.050, a seller is required to separately state the selling price in any sales invoice or other instrument of sale, and the presumption is that any quoted selling price does not include the tax.
 But if the seller advertises the price as including the sales tax, the advertised price may not be considered the selling price.

 A seller may advertise the price as including sales tax if all of the following conditions are met:

 - The words “tax included” must be stated immediately following the advertised price in print size at least half as large as the advertised price print size, unless the advertised price is one in a listed series.

 - When advertised prices are listed in a series, the words “tax included” must be placed clearly at the head of the list in the same print size as the list.

 - If the price is advertised as including tax, the price listed on any price tag must be shown in the same way.

 - All advertised prices and the word “tax included” must be stated in the same medium, whether oral, or visual, and if oral, in substantially the same inflection and volume.